 - Psyching right

-- Developing well-practiced strategies to execute
+- Developing well-practised strategies to execute

-- Knowing your prepared for the situation
+- Knowing you’re prepared for the situation

 Athletes have rated physical and mental preparation as one of their top sources of confidence and successful World-Class athletes have particularly emphasized the importance of quality training for their confidence and performance success.

 “My job is to suffer.
-I make the suffering in training hard so that the races are not full of suffering”
+I make the suffering in training hard so that the races are not full of suffering.”

 Source 4: Models

-- Seeing others, such as team mates, friends, and other athletes perform well
+- Seeing others, such as teammates, friends, and other athletes, perform well

-- Watching videotape of self
+- Watching a videotape of self

 - Using imagery to view oneself performing perfectly

 Watching successful models can also be a source of confidence for athletes.
-Visual and verbal instruction from coaches can give athletes confidence to successfully complete new skills themselves.
-Coaches are important models for athletes not only in skill execution, but also for modeling confident behaviour, decision making, and strategy development.
+Visual and verbal instruction from coaches can give athletes the confidence to successfully complete new skills themselves.
+Coaches are important models for athletes not only in skill execution but also for modelling confident behaviour, decision-making, and strategy development.
 Coaches who are more confident in their coaching abilities have been shown to have more successful teams and more satisfied athletes than less confident coaches.
 Team-mates also serve as confidence-building models (e.g. Davis’s home run at the beginning of the first game inspired them with confidence that they could win the series and sent a message to the A’s that the Reds were not intimidated).
-Self-modeling, using imagery or video tape is also an important source of confidence.
+Self-modelling, using imagery or video tape is also an important source of confidence.
 Athletes who are in slumps and/or who are struggling with confidence often view videotapes of their previous performances when they were in the groove to serve as a model to improve their performance and ‘get their stroke back’.
 A common confidence builder is the development of personal motivational videos (PMVs) for athletes, where their best performances are captured on tape along with energizing music, often selected specially by the athlete.
 Watching PMVs has been shown to enhance confidence.